DMahamedi/RubiksCubeSolver/README.md

 ```
 ![Program finishes solving the cube](WorkingPictures/CubeSolved.png)

-### There is also a master function to automate the solution process
+### There is also a master function to entirely automate the solution process
 ```
 cube = RegularAlgorithms() #creating the cube cube.scrambleCube(1000) #scrambles the cube for 1000 randomized moves